fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Get-AzureRmDataLakeStoreTrustedIdProvider.md

 ```

 ### -ResourceGroupName
-Name of resource group under which want to retrieve the specified account's specified trusted identity provider.
+Specifies the name of resource group under which this cmdlet gets the specified accounts trusted identity provider.

 ```yaml
 Type: String